-In order to boost economic development in the country the Government of India initiated a programme called National Highway Development Programme (NHDP).
+In order to boost economic development in the country, the Government of India initiated a program called the National Highway Development Project (NHDP).

-NHDP has already completed two phases and third phase is ready to be implemented.
+NHDP has already completed two phases and the third phase is ready to be implemented.

 The first two phases have the following components: